 Having retired from the University of Cape Town in January 2007, he now holds a research associateship in the Centre of Excellence for Invasion Biology in the Faculty of Science at Stellenbosch University where he contributes to research into the human history of the Prince Edward and Gough Islands.

 UCT Library has a small collection of ornithology books, many of which duplicate those in the Niven Library.
 There are however titles that are not held by the Niven Library, so it is worth consulting this collection if you are unable to find the book you require in the Niven Library - it may be held by UCT Libraries.

 There is also the Danowski Antarctic Collection housed in the Special Collections Library which complements the Niven Library Antarctic Collection.

-For more details on how to use the Library Catalogue go to the ALEPH Guide.
+For more details on how to use the Library Catalogue go to Research help> How to Videos